IrisDuMutel/ATIMini40_software/README.md

 Scripts created to check the functionality of SICK W16 photoelectric sensors.

-- RPM_1sensor.ino: Script that reads both digital outputs of one sensor and prints them in serial at 9600 baud.
+- RPM_1sensor.ino: Script that reads both outputs of one sensor and prints them in serial at 9600 baud.
+Equal to RPM_1sensor_analog.ino
+-RPM_1sensor_analog.ino: Script that reads both outputs of one sensor as analog signals and prints them in serial at 9600 baud.
+-RPM_1sensor_digital.ino: Script that reads both outputs of one sensor as digital signals and prints them at 9600 baud.

+Use PuTTY for logging of serial data.
+When using VSCode serial data logging, the data might be corrupted.

 ## [LabView](LabView) (2023)